pivotal/docs-tap/scc/build-container-img.hbs.md

-# Building Container Images
+# Building container images with Supply Chain Choreographer

-This topic describes the available methods for building container images for Supply Chain Choreographer for Tanzu.
+This topic describes the methods you can use to build container images for Supply Chain Choreographer for Tanzu.

 ## <a id='cont-img'></a> Methods for building container images